shazi7804/diagrams-as-code-aws-architecture/README.md

-# Diagrams as Code Example
+# Diagrams as Code of AWS architecture.

 For example, generate aws simple architecture of [diagrams](https://github.com/mingrammer/diagrams).